 Three or more clusters

-These sections describe the procedure to upgrade the vSphere management layer that underlies Ops Manager.
+The following sections describe the procedure to upgrade the vSphere management layer that underlies Tanzu Operations Manager.

-For more information about how to upgrade vCenter, see Overview of the vCenter Server Upgrade Process in the vSphere documentation.
+To upgrade vCenter, see the instructions in Overview of the vCenter server upgrade process in the vSphere documentation.

 After a successful vCenter upgrade, you must upgrade your ESXi hosts one at a time, starting with the first ESXi host.